 The unknowns and future risks of a business are among the largest fears of a potential buyer.
 Even though business owners do not have crystal balls, it is critical to review the current state of their companies for the presence of these value drainers.
 While some of these issues can be addressed quickly and easily, others can take several years to fix, such as a heavy dependence on the owner or a lack of a strong management team.

-RKL’s team of business consultants can develop a strategic plan to minimize value drainers.
+RKL’s experienced team of business appraisers can develop a strategic plan to minimize your company’s value drainers.
 We can help drive value in your business and make it more attractive on the acquisition market.
 Contact us today to get started.

 Contributed by Steven M. Frank, CPA/ABV, Manager in RKL’s Business Consulting Services Group.
 Steve provides business valuation, litigation support services and financial analysis to clients, along with conducting special projects including cash flow modeling and assistance with acquisitions and sales of closely-held businesses.